mhetrick/mhetrick.github.com/About/index.md

 </div>
 <p><a href="Michael Hetrick - Resume.pdf" target="_new">Download my Resume</a></p>
 <p>

 Michael Hetrick is a PhD student in the Media Arts and Technology department at UC, Santa Barbara.
-He has been a musician since the age of three.
-In high school, he discovered his passion for creating electronic music, and in college expanded his work into the field of video art.
-He is constantly working on new projects, whether they're music, videos, or applications for digital artists.
+A lifelong musician, he discovered his passion for electronic music while studying at Western Reserve Academy.
+At Vanderbilt University, he expanded his work into the field of video art while receiving a BA in Digital Media and Distribution.
+He went on to receive an MA in Electronic Music and Sound Design at UC, Santa Barbara in 2011 while doing research in chaotic synthesis under Curtis Roads.
+Today he is the co-owner and co-founder of Unfiltered Audio, a company dedicated to creating new software for all digital musicians.
 </p>

 <p>Links around the web:</p>